BulloRosso/reign-over-robots/frontends/readme.md

 # Frontends

-This directoy contains web frontends in different technologies like Angular or React.
+This directory contains web frontends in different technologies like Angular or React.

+The frontend allows to monitor the execution of a collaborative SESSION of an agent crew which was set up either with AutoGen or LangGraph.

+Do not confuse this with a flow designer!
+The frontends of this project kick in AFTER you set up your agentic network.

 The basic interface is the flow-monitor: